exanauts/ExaPF.jl/docs/src/tutorials/batch_evaluation.md

 depending on which scenario we are on.

-## Solve power flow in block on the CPU
+## Solve batch power flow on the CPU

 Once the different structures used for block evaluation instantiated, one is able to solve the power flow in block on the CPU using the same function [`nlsolve!`](@ref).
 The block Jacobian is evaluated